 “Hey, I forget your name!”

-It was Dave.
-Gitana turned and saw his hand fall away from the stairwell door.
-Stepping over the painted bumper, coming up to her, he nodded at her camera.
+Gitana turned and saw Dave, his hand fall away from the stairwell door.
+He jogged to her, stepping over the yellow bumper, nodding at the camera.
 “Getting some shots.”

 “Gitana,” she told him.
 “Did your radio come on?”

 She wanted to ask, half-serious, if they were the only two people left in the world.
 But it sounded like a line, and she was hardly flirting.

 “Did they give you flashlights?”

 She spoke tramping over the unmown grass where violets and dandelions grew, and where she saw not a bee hovering, not a robin foraging.

 He fell in behind her.
 “No. For some reason, I’m persona non grata down there.
 You saw how they blocked me in when they brought the stuff.”

 “Oh.
 Are you the only one in the basement?”

 “Seems like.
 You don’t really keep track…I mean, I wouldn’t.
 Is every place on your floor rented?”